SahilKhan101/IPL-Data-Analysis/README.md

 # IPL-Data-Analysis
-Purpose of this repo is to maintain the codes for EDA and Data Analysis done during the project
+This repo contains the codes and report for EDA and Data Analysis done during the project.

 ## Phase 1:
 Did some Exploratory Data Analysis tasks, following tasks were accomplished: